Emurasoft/emurasoft.github.io/en/dlg/macro_temp_options/index.md

 ## ... button

-Click this button to display theOpen dialog box where you can select a macro file to run.
+Click this button to display the **Open** dialog box where you can select a macro file to run.

 ## ▼ button

-Click this button to display the default macro, the (Clipboard) option and the list ofMy Macros.
+Click this button to display the default macro, the (Clipboard) option and the list of **My Macros**.

 ## Set this as the default macro check box